lalithyasajja/AdmitChanceAnalyzer/README.md

 ## Project Overview

-**GAdmitChanceAnalyzer** is a data science project aimed at predicting the likelihood of admission to graduate programs based on various applicant attributes.
+**AdmitChanceAnalyzer** is a data science project aimed at predicting the likelihood of admission to graduate programs based on various applicant attributes.
 Using the `R` programming language, this project leverages statistical modeling and machine learning techniques to analyze and predict admission chances.
 The project uses a dataset containing information such as GRE scores, TOEFL scores, university ratings, GPA, letters of recommendation, statement of purpose, and research experience.

 ## Key Components